2.Material Accounting Policies

 2.10 Translation of Foreign Currency Transactions

-In preparing the financial statements of the company, transactions in currencies other than the entity's functional currency (foreign currencies) are recognized at the rates of exchange prevailing at the dates of the transactions.
+In preparing the financial statements of the company, transactions in currencies other than the entity's functional currency (foreign currencies) are recognised at the rates of exchange prevailing at the dates of the transactions.
 At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at that date.
 Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the date when the fair value was determined.
-Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.
+Non¬ monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.

 2.11 Recognition of Revenue

-obligation is satisfied by transferring a promised good or service to a customer.
+The Company identifies the contract with customer once the parties have approved the contract in writing and committed to perform the respective performance obligations.
+Any addition or alteration of contract shall be binding only if agreed to in writing.
+The Company identifies distinct performance obligations in the contract and recognises revenue as and when the performance obligation is satisfied by transferring a promised good or service to a customer.
 The process of identifying distinct performance obligations requires exercising judgment to determine the deliverables and ability of the customer to benefit independently from such deliverables.
 The Company determines the transaction price which is the consideration that the Company expects to be entitled in exchange for good or service.
 The transaction price is then allocated to each performance obligation and revenue is recognised.

 The Company's obligation to replace faulty products under standard warranty terms is recognised as a provision (Refer Note.
-18)
+19)

 Rendering of Services: The Company renders services that include installation, maintenance, and other ancillary services.
 Revenue from services is recognised over a period of time as and when the services are rendered in accordance with the specific terms of contract with customer.

-Dividend: Dividend income from investments is recognized when the shareholder's right to receive payment has been established provided if it is probable
+Dividend Income: Dividend income from investments is recognised when the shareholder's right to receive payment has been established provided if it is probable that the economic benefits will flow to the company and the amount of income can be measured reliably.

 Interest Income: Interest income is accrued on a timely basis, reference to principal outstanding and at the effective interest rate applicable, which is the rate that exactly discounts estimated future cash receipts through the expected life of the financial asset to that asset's net carrying amount on initial recognition.

-Income from Wind Energy: Revenue from power supply is recognized in terms of power purchase agreement entered with state distribution companies and is measured at the value of consideration received or receivable, net of discounts if any.
+Income from Wind Energy: Revenue from power supply is recognised in terms of power purchase agreement entered with state distribution companies and is measured at the value of consideration received or receivable, net of discounts if any.

 2.12 Borrowing costs

-General and specific borrowing costs that are directly attributable to the acquisition, construction or production of a qualifying asset are capitalized as part of the cost of respective assets during the period of time that is required to complete and prepare the asset for its intended use.
+General and specific borrowing costs that are directly attributable to the acquisition, construction or production of a qualifying asset are capitalised as part of the cost of respective assets during the period of time that is required to complete and prepare the asset for its intended use.
 Qualifying assets are assets that necessarily take a substantial period of time to get ready for their intended use or sale.
 Other borrowing costs are expensed in the period in which they are incurred.

 2.13 Dividends